christios/chriscay-compling/text-summarization/README.md

     `python3 lsa.py -i <input-file> --api-key <g3 api-key> [-e]`

-- If you just want to test the module using an existing g3.Analysis file,:
+- If you just want to test the module using an existing g3.Analysis file (an example g3.Analysis object is present in this repository called `analysis.json`):

     `python3 lsa.py -t <analysis.json> [-e]`